joelsteidl/pbc-wp/web/wp-content/plugins/meta-box/readme.txt

 1. Post Taxonomy Fields

 == Changelog ==

+= 5.9.2 - 2024-01-22 =
+- Validation: fix PHP warning when fields has non-consecutive keys
+- Icon field: fix custom icon not working
+- Update jQuery Validation to 1.20.0.
+Props Maarten.
+- Prepare css to be inlined.
+Props Maarten.

+= 5.9.1 - 2023-12-25 =
+- Fix preview posts not working in the block editor in WP 6.4.
+- Icon field: allow to set relative path/URL for settings
+- Icon field: add support for scanning CSS file (`icon_css` setting) and parsing CSS class
+- Autocomplete field: fix not saving first value if the value is 0 (integer).

+= 5.9.0 - 2023-11-22 =

+**Highlights:**

+Add new `icon` field type, which supports Font Awesome Free, Font Awesome Pro and custom icon set.
+Can be used with icon font with CSS file or with SVGs.
+See the [plugin docs](https://docs.metabox.io/fields/icon/) for how to use it.

+The `icon` field type will be added to the new version of Meta Box Builder soon, which will allow you to configure its settings with UI.

 = 5.8.2 - 2023-10-13 =
 - Google Maps & OSM: ask for current user location for the map if there is no saved location or no default location is set (#1537)